kelervcav/spartan-agnes-node/README.md

 ## Agnes Node
-Agnes Node is a system that will manage all the sensors that are connected in the node.
+Agnes Node is a system that will control all of the connected sensors.
+This node can collect farm data (data acquisition) to assist farmers in leading lives of greater productivity, profitability, and lower input costs.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>